International reactions to the Euromaidan: Euromaidans worldwide

 Smaller protests or Euromaidans were also organized starting on 24 November by Ukrainians and local citizens of Ukrainian descent in countries such as Poland, the United Kingdom, Germany, France, Italy, Sweden, Austria, the Czech Republic, Bulgaria, the United States and Canada.
 More than one hundred Ukrainians had gathered in Prague to support Euromaidan in Ukraine.
 Conspicuously absent were non Ukrainian radical leftist organized demonstrations supporting Euromaidan.

-Similar events were reported on 26 November in Warsaw, Krakow, Łódź, Poznań, Wrocław, Katowice, Lublin, Rzeszów, Olsztyn, Elbląg, Zamość, Biały Bór, London, Paris, Munich, Berlin, Frankfurt, Stuttgart, Budapest, Oslo, Bergen, Stockholm, Malmö, Lund, Vienna, Bratislava, Vilnius, Tbilisi, Toronto (150), Winnipeg (100+), Saskatoon, Edmonton (150), Cleveland (Parma), Sofia, and The Hague.
+Similar events were reported on 26 November in Warsaw, Kraków, Łódź, Poznań, Wrocław, Katowice, Lublin, Rzeszów, Olsztyn, Elbląg, Zamość, Biały Bór, London, Paris, Munich, Berlin, Frankfurt, Stuttgart, Budapest, Oslo, Bergen, Stockholm, Malmö, Lund, Vienna, Bratislava, Vilnius, Tbilisi, Toronto (150), Winnipeg (100+), Saskatoon, Edmonton (150), Cleveland (Parma), Sofia, and The Hague.
 Simultaneous support events were organized by Baltic nationalist youth movements on 3 December in Tallinn, Riga and Vilnius.
 And one in Amsterdam on 7 December.

 In Vienna, hundreds came with banners to support the rapprochement between Ukraine and the EU.
 In London, the gathered Ukrainian community chanted the slogan "Ukraine to Europe".

 In Sofia, Ukrainians in Bulgaria and Bulgarian citizens have called a rally for 27 November in support of pro-EU protesters in Ukraine.
 Bulgarian organizers have suggested a bond between Ukrainian protesters and anti-government protesters in Bulgaria, who have been calling for the resignation of left-wing PM Plamen Oresharski since mid-June.
 According to them, both nations must unite against "ever-hungry oligarchs who forcibly push us towards Russia."

 In Armenia, on 2 December, hundreds of people marched through the capital Yerevan to denounce a visit of Russian President Vladimir Putin and to express their solidarity with the pro-European rallies in Ukraine.
 Local media reported that 100 participants were arrested by police.

 On 1 and 2 December, rallies were held in several Canadian cities, including Vancouver, Calgary, Edmonton (250 protesters), Saskatoon (100+), Regina, Winnipeg, Toronto, Ottawa, and Montreal.
 Protests were also held in the American cities of New York City (200+) Chicago (200+), Philadelphia (40), Miami (50), and Warren, Michigan (bordering Detroit).

 On 8 December, Euromaidan solidarity rallies occurred in many North American cities, including New York (1000+), San Francisco (500+), Chicago, Boston, Philadelphia, Miami, San Diego.

 On 30 December, Niagara Falls was lit blue and yellow while a rally was held.

 In Tashkent on 27 January, several activists gathered in front of Ukrainian embassy, supporting Euromaidan, waving flags of Ukraine, Georgia and Ukrainian Insurgent Army.
 They were detained by police.